MIT-SPARK/config_utilities/docs/External.md

     talker = config::createManaged(config::create<talker::Talker>("my_talker"));
     const auto view = talker.get();
     std::cout << view->talk() << std::end;  // should get 'Hello'
-} // external library is unloaded after this point and the external logger no longer works
+} // external library is unloaded after this point and the managed instance is no longer valid

-const auto view = external_logger.get();
+const auto view = talker.get();
 // view->talk(); // this would segfault

 // views can be implicitly converted to a bool to determine whether or not they are valid